 A complete set of first edition HP books is going to be expensive and will sell in the five-figure range at the very least… signed copies further increase the price, and probably represent the most valuable options overall.

-It’s not like Rowling is going to bother signing any more books in her spare time, given the millions she earned from licensing, never mind pure sales.
+It’s not like Rowling will bother signing any more books in her spare time, given the millions she earned from licensing, never mind pure sales.

-If you’re looking for the most important book of them all, look out for first-edition copies of Harry Potter and the Philosopher’s Stone that were published by Bloomsbury on June 30, 1997.
-That particular book is exceptionally valuable, with an expected price of somewhere between $30,000 and $55,000.
+If you’re looking for the most important book of them all, look out for first-edition copies of Harry Potter and the Philosopher’s Stone that Bloomsbury published on June 30, 1997.
+That particular book is exceptionally valuable, with an expected price between $30,000 and $55,000.
 However, the value could be greater still, based on recent sales in England.

 A rare first edition copy was recently sold by a retired British ex-pat from Luxembourg, earning £60,000 at auction in the UK.
-That was twice the expected estimate and shows just how popular the market is for one of the rarest Harry Potter books in existence.
+That was twice the expected estimate and shows just how popular the market is for one of the rarest Harry Potter books.

 Harry Potter – 1st Edition Collectors Guide: The Author